The Power of Habit For Startups and Investors

 During every practice he does the same thing and they're small steps towards a bigger, more transformative goal of winning the Olympics.
 Small wins do make a big difference.
 That's the Michael Phelps example.
 Your pre-race ritual that is a habit can end up paying fruits of gold.

 Number five is brands and change.
 People are more likely to change brands when they undergo big changes in their lives.
 For example, when people are buying new homes, or they are making purchases in their lives that are big and transformative, they're more likely to make a change in their own lives.

 When you're buying a home, which new homeowners tend to also make big transformative changes in other parts of their lives.
 If you're a brand trying to connect with the new home owner, Proctor and Gamble knows every new homeowner there is in the country.
-They've got lists and they'll market to them vis-a-vis newspaper, vis-a-vis direct mail, via internet ads.
+They've got lists and they'll market to them via newspaper, direct mail and internet ads.
 They know that when you move into a new home maybe you'll buy a washer and dryer.
 You've got to have a washer and dryer.
 You will be more likely to buy their products as a result of moving in.

 When people make big changes to their habit they often do as a result of big purchases.
 That's the point of number five, brands and change.
 Changing habits happens as a result of big, fundamental restructuring and purchases in one's own life.

 Number six.
 When you're aware of how your habits work, once you recognize the cues and the rewards we talked about, time of day, rituals, and things like that, you're halfway to changing them.
 Identifying the problem is halfway to solving the problem.
 Recognizing that you do have habits, where some are positive some are negative.
 Not all of them are bad.
 Once you've recognized them, once you write them down, you can control the changes you want to make in your life.